CPD certified course, moving & positioning of people, online training ideal for nurses, care home staff, domiciliary carers.

 Lifting someone incorrectly can also damage fragile skin, cause shoulder and neck injuries, increase existing breathing difficulties, or cause bruising or cuts.

-What is covered in this moving and handling people course?
+What is covered in this handling & positioning of people course?

 This moving and handling people e-learning course covers the following subjects:

-- Introduction to the key principles of moving and handling
+- Introduction to the key principles of manual handling

-- Overview of why ergonomic moving and handling are important
+- Overview of why ergonomic handling is important

-- What the law says about moving and handling
+- What the law says about positioning and handling

 - The actions that organisations should take to promote a safer workforce (organisational responsibilities)

-- Individual responsibilities with respect to moving and handling (individual responsibilities)
+- Individual responsibilities with respect to positioning and handling

 - Definition of manual handling